pulcy/correlation/deps/github.com/coreos/etcd/Documentation/op-guide/configuration.md

 ### --proxy-read-timeout
 + Time (in milliseconds) for a read to timeout or 0 to disable the timeout.
-+ Don't change this value if you use watches because they are using long polling requests.
++ Don't change this value if using watches because use long polling requests.
 + default: 0
 + env variable: ETCD_PROXY_READ_TIMEOUT

-## Security Flags
+## Security flags

 The security flags help to [build a secure etcd cluster][security].